Dry Eye Diagnosis

 At the Laser Vision Correction Center of New Jersey, we understand the importance of maintaining healthy eyes.
 If patients are experiencing dry eyes, Dr. Kenneth Miller can perform a comprehensive eye exam and measure the volume and quality of tears.
-We will use the TearLab® system, InflammaDry®, and keratography to analyze the composition of your tears, health of your eyelid glands, and impact on the cornea.
+We will use the InflammaDry® and keratography to analyze the composition of your tears, the health of your eyelid glands, and the impact of your symptoms on the cornea.
 If you are experiencing burning, stinging or itchy eyes, we can help relieve your suffering.
-To learn more about how we evaluate dry eye, contact our West Orange, NJ, office today to schedule an appointment with Dr. Miller.
+To learn more about how we evaluate dry eye, contact our New Jersey office today to schedule an appointment with Dr. Miller.

 Comprehensive Eye Exam

 The first step in diagnosing dry eye syndrome is a comprehensive examination of your eyes.
 Dr. Miller will note your symptoms, then examine the eye with an instrument called a slit lamp.
 This special microscope focuses a thin beam of light into your eye and allows the doctor a magnified view.
 He will evaluate the ocular surface by checking for any dry spots on the cornea.
 He will also check your tear break up time and the conjunctiva - the membrane that covers the eye and lines the eyelids - for dryness.